glitch-txs/w3-docs/docs/w3-react/init.md

 To initialize W3 we call `initW3` function.
 :::note Important

-initW3 must be called outside the root component to want to avoid unwanted rerenders.
+initW3 must be called outside the root component to avoid unwanted rerenders.

 :::
 ```tsx